GEM-benchmark/NL-Augmenter/transformations/replace_financial_amounts/README.md

 # Replace Financial amounts 🦎  + ⌨️ → 🐍
 This transformation replaces consistently financial amounts throughout a text.
 The replacement changes the amount, the writing format as well as the currency of the financial amount.
-The change is consistent in regard to:
+The change is consistent with respect to:
 - the modifier used to change all amounts of the same currency throughout the text.
   - e.g., the sentence `I owe Fred € 20 and I need € 10 for the bus.` might be changed to `I owe Fred 2 906.37 Yen and I need 1 453.19 Yen for the bus.`
 - the modifier used to change the amounts so that new amounts are relatively close to the original amount.